 One month there was a topic on creating catchy titles and I’m so glad that I made it.
 Just being on the writing team for those meetings is worthwhile and they only take an hour of my month up.
 I considered them similar to free webinars since as a writer I get so much more out of them.

 There has been a change in software lately and I’ve been busy the last couple of months so I’m not sure whether this new software is any good.
 I used to have a problem with calling in from the UK, but I’ve heard that that’s been fixed.

 How much work is available at Media Shower?

 That’s where some of the issues lie.
 You don’t get to see a list of assignments to write unless you’ve been assigned them.
 And editors assign the articles to you.

-I haven’t seen any work for the last three months of my time there before I decided it was no good for me anymore.
-But before that I was constantly doing 20 or so a week.
-I was asked how many I could handle each week, and was more than happy with that as a maximum.
+I didn’t see any work for the last three months of my time there before I decided it was no good for me anymore.
+But before that, I was constantly doing 20 blog posts or so a week.
+I was asked how many I could handle each week and was more than happy with that as a maximum.